 EcoCamp offers semi-private transportation from the airport in Punta Arenas, Chile included in the EcoCamp package you buy.
 The trip from Punta Arenas to Torres del Paine is approximately a 6-hour trip.
-Packages include all meals and guided tours.
-For specific info about the activities included in the EcoCamp programs, check out their Activities page.
+Packages include all meals, activities, and guided tours.

 What do think of Glamping?
 Have you stayed in an eco-friendly lodge or hotel before?
 I'd love to hear of your experience in the comments below.